-Learners work individually.
-Each learner will have a mark out of 100 for cooking skills (chef/chef d' Cuisine/kitchen manager), and a mark out of 100 for serving skills (waiter/Maître d' Hôtel/beverage manager).
+Learners must work individually.
+Each learner will obtain a mark out of 100 for cooking skills (chef/Chef d' Cuisine/kitchen manager), and a mark out of 100 for serving skills (waiter/Maître d'Hôtel/beverage manager).

-The mark for the final PAT is obtained by combining the marks for the two practical exams/restaurant functions, and dividing by two.
+The mark for the final PAT is obtained by combining the marks of the two practical exams based on these restaurant functions, and then dividing by two.

-Practical examination term 2
+Practical examination term 2 100

 Practical examination term 3 100

 Total 200 ÷ 2

 Final mark for PAT 100

-The PAT form part of the end-of-the-year assessment.
-The province provides two separate computerised mark sheets, one for the PAT and one for the SBA.
+The PAT forms part of the end-of-the-year assessment.
+The province provides two separate computerised mark sheets, one for the PAT and one for the School Based Assessment (SBA).